Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Abstract

 \section{Abstract}

-In this paper, we report numerical results obtained from Langevin Navier-Stokes (LNS) simulations of the velocity distribution of three-dimensional (3D) protoplasmic streaming.
-Experimentally observed and reported peaks of the velocity distribution in plant cells, such as those of {\it Nitella flexilis}, were recently reproduced by our group with LNS simulations.
-However, these simulations are limited to Couette flow, which is a simplified and two-dimensional (2D) protoplasmic streaming phenomenon.
-To reproduce the peaks in natural 3D flows, the simulations should be extended to three dimensions.
-This paper describes LNS simulations on 3D cylinders discretized by regular cubes in which fluid particles are activated by a random Brownian force with strength $D$.
-We find that for finite $D$, the velocity distribution $h(V), V\!=\!|\vec{V}|$, has two different peaks at $V\to 0$ and a finite $V$, and the quantity $h(V_z)$ for $|V_z|$ along the longitudinal direction is nontrivially affected by Brownian motion.
-Moreover, we study the effects of the circular motion of the boundary fluid on streaming and find that circular motion enhances the fluid velocity inside the plant cells.
+In this paper, we report the numerical results obtained using the Langevin Navier-Stokes (LNS) simulation of the velocity distribution of three-dimensional (3D) protoplasmic streaming in plant cells, such as those of {\it Nitella flexilis}.
+The LNS simulations are performed on 3D cylinders discretized by regular cubes in which fluid velocities are activated by boundary velocities parallel and nonparallel to the longitudinal direction and a random Brownian force with strength $D$.
+We find that, for a finite $D$, the velocity distribution $h(V), V\!=\!|\vec{V}|$, has two different peaks at a small non-zero $V$ and a finite $V$, and the distribution $h(V_z)$ for $|V_z|$ along the longitudinal direction also has a peak at finite $V_z$.
+These results are in good agreement with the reported velocity distributions observed using laser Doppler velocimetry.
+Moreover, we study the effects of the Brownian force on biological material mixing and find that mixing along the $\vec{V}$ direction enhanced by the nonparallel circular motion is further improved by the Brownian force in the experimentally relevant region of $D$.
+In addition, the experimentally relevant $D$ is found to be consistent with the expectation from the fluctuation dissipation relation between the random stress and viscosity in the LNS equation of Landau and Lifschitz for incompressible fluids.